-We have adapted and evolved with changing political and economic situations, and now with new work ways.
-We will continue to do so into the future.
+We have adapted and evolved with changing political and economic situations, and we will continue to do so into the future.
 In an organization as dynamic as oil spill prevention, preparedness, and response, we must react and change by implementing lessons learned.
 We must also lead change.
 Our current and future success depends on all of us having a shared vision, a commitment to continuous improvement, and a mission to protect Washington's environment, economy, and way of life.